 Before cutting her teeth as a freelancer, Mia worked in health communications and knowledge management roles for large non- and for-profit organizations such as Save the Children, AIDS Healthcare Foundation, Aetna, and UnitedHealth Group.

 Mia has a Master of Science in Nutrition and Food Studies from George Mason University.
 (Check out some pieces written about her research of women of reproductive age in Uganda here and here.)
-She has published in the Journal of Hunger and Environmental Nutrition, Food Tank, Healthy Newborn Network, and Hand to Hold.
+She has published in the The Washington Post, Journal of Hunger and Environmental Nutrition, Food Tank, Healthy Newborn Network, and Hand to Hold.

 When she isn’t writing or carting her adorable twins to their zillions of medical appointments, Mia enjoys drinking an inadvisable amount of black coffee and serving as the Cardiac Family Advisory Co-Chair for the Rady Children’s Hospital.

 Balancing Career With a Special Needs Baby